PHOTO ABOVE: “Wilhelmsthaler Wurstehimmel” – (translated: Sausages in the Sky in Wilhemsthal, Hessen)

 Sausages in Germany are a snack mainly, served with mustard of all variations, or ketchup in combination with curry (Currywurst), and a Brötchen or bread roll made out of wheat flour.
-The best Fast-Food there is!
-There is no market without a Bratwurst booth, no fair, no street fair - it is so traditional like almost everything in Germany.
+Makes the best fast food or snack in my opinion!
+There is no fair or market without a Bratwurst booth – it is so traditional like almost everything in Germany.

 As a main dish it is served with Sauerkraut, potato salad, mashed potatoes, fried potatoes, Bretzel or French Fries.Franconian varieties